acyrus/Maven-Toys-Analysis/README.md

 3. For each store. what is the sales and profit calculation of each transaction?
 ```
+-- Creation of a new column that will store the profit calculated for product

 ALTER TABLE products
 ADD COLUMN profit DOUBLE;

 UPDATE products
 SET profit=ROUND(product_price-product_cost);

+-- Creation of a table that will calculate the sales and profit for each transaction

 CREATE TEMPORARY TABLE SaleProfitCalc
 SELECT